Motion made, and Question proposed, That this House do now adjourn.—(Craig Whittaker.)

 I want to take the opportunity to celebrate the LifeSavers project, which I am pleased to say exists in my constituency.
 The organisation provides at primary level exactly the sort of thing that my hon.
 Friend described.
 The community bank of which I was a part is the provider of six LifeSavers programmes, which are supported by the Church of England and Virgin Money.
 There is literally a bank in the school, educating children about the importance of finance, loans, deposits and long-term saving, which is the way ahead.

 A large number of schools are part of that project, and we are evaluating its impact.
 It is Treasury-supported to a limited degree.
-I have visited participating schools, such as Hexham East First School in my constituency, and seen that the difference that the programme makes is off the charts.
+I have visited participating schools, such as Hexham East First School in my constituency, and the difference that the programme makes is off the charts.
 My hon.
 Friend will be aware that my right hon.
 Friend the Chancellor has provided a great deal more money for maths education, more maths teachers and support across the curriculum to ensure that that key point is addressed on an ongoing basis.

 Briefly, I will mention other areas of the Bill that address some of the points that my hon.
 Friend raised.
 I believe that we all accept that problem debt is an issue for too many people.
 The Conservative party manifesto set out the commitment that the Government would adopt a breathing space scheme, to allow someone in serious problem debt to apply for legal protection from further interest charges and enforcement action for a period of up to six weeks.
 The Financial Guidance and Claims Bill will enable the Government to introduce such a scheme.